Richard Barrons: Military career

-Educated at Merchant Taylors' School, Northwood, Barrons was commissioned as a second lieutenant on probation as a university cadet into the Royal Regiment of Artillery on 2 September 1977 prior to reading Philosophy, Politics and Economics at The Queen's College, Oxford and becoming a full-time army officer on 21 June 1980.
-His commission was confirmed in 1981, with seniority from 17 May 1977 and he was promoted to lieutenant with seniority from 17 May 1979.
+On 2 September 1977, Barrons was commissioned as a second lieutenant on probation in the Royal Regiment of Artillery, British Army.
+Having received a university cadetship, he then studied philosophy, politics and economics at The Queen's College, Oxford.
+He became a full-time army officer on 21 June 1980.
+His commission was confirmed in 1981, with seniority from 17 May 1977, and he was promoted to lieutenant with seniority from 17 May 1979.
 Between 1980 and 1990, he served in various positions across Europe and the Far East as well as in a staff position at the Ministry of Defence in London.
 He was promoted to captain on 19 November 1983. and took a master's degree in Defence Administration in 1990, after which he attended the British Army's Staff College, Camberley, in 1991.

 Barrons' first field officer promotion was to major in September 1991.
 He was sent to Germany to take up a position as chief of staff, 11 Armoured Brigade, which then deployed to the Balkans in 1993.
 Barrons then served briefly as Balkans desk officer at the Directorate of Military Operations and before becoming battery commander of B Battery, 1st Regiment Royal Horse Artillery from 1994 to 1996, which included a tour of duty in Northern Ireland.
 He was promoted to lieutenant colonel on 30 June 1997.
 After promotion, he served again in Bosnia, as Military Assistant (MA) to the High Representative for Bosnia and Herzegovina and then, back in the UK, as MA to the Chief of the General Staff.

 He went on to command 3rd Regiment Royal Horse Artillery, headquartered in Hohne Germany, with which he deployed to the Balkans again in 2001.
 At the end of 2001, Barrons was appointed chief of staff of the 3rd (United Kingdom) Division and immediately deployed to Afghanistan, where the division assisted in establishing the International Security Assistance Force.
 After serving in Afghanistan, Barrons returned to the UK to attend the Higher Command and Staff Course, before promotion to colonel in June 2002.
 Barrons' next deployment was to Iraq in 2003 as chief of staff, Multinational Division (South East), stationed in Basra.